tomkimpson/DarkMatterRayTracing/README.md

-# Light Ray Tracing in Kerr Spacetime
+# Light Ray Tracing in the a Dark Matter Spacetime

-This code calculates the trajectory of light (ray - geometrical optics) on a background Kerr spacetime.
+This code calculates the trajectory of light (ray - geometrical optics) on a background Kerr spacetime surrounded by a dark matter halo.

-Whilst typical ray tracing typically integrates the ray *backwards* in time, for this code we instead integrate *forwards*.

-The code solves a set of ODEs numerically.
-We use a Hamiltonian formulation as described in [Pu et al. 2016](https://arxiv.org/abs/1601.02063).
-Going beyond the usual vacuum approach, we also consider the influence of plasma on the ray spacetime trajectory.
-See [Kimpson et al. 2019](https://ui.adsabs.harvard.edu/abs/2019MNRAS.484.2411K/abstract).

 ## Getting Started